New binary black hole mergers in the LIGO--Virgo O3a data: Changes to the O2 analysis pipeline

 \item \textit{Computing $p_{\rm astro}$:} The probability of astrophysical origin for a trigger of ranking score $\Sigma$ is defined in terms of the foreground and background distribution of triggers ${\rm d} N/{\rm d} \Sigma$ as:

 where the ranking score is normalized so that all banks are on the same scale, and the null (noise) hypothesis ($\nullhyp$) and alternative (signal) hypothesis ($\althyp$) are that the data was only noise or that it contained an astrophysical BBH merger signal, respectively.
 We describe our method for estimating the density of triggers ${\rm d} N/{\rm d} \Sigma$ as a function of ranking score in Appendix~\ref{Appendix:pastro}.
+The benefits of this new method are improvements in the efficiency and robustness of our $p_{\rm astro}$ estimation, but we do not expect this update to change the pipeline's sensitivity.

 \end{enumerate}

 \bgroup \arraystretch{1.5}

 \egroup